Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-13-Implement and Use Information Barriers.md

 # Lab 13 - Implement and Use Information Barriers

+## Lab Overview

+Information Barriers in Microsoft 365 serve as a critical tool for controlling communication and collaboration between different segments or groups within an organization.
+The configured Information Barriers establish a virtual barrier to prevent specific users or groups from interacting, thereby ensuring compliance, preventing conflicts of interest, and protecting sensitive information.

 ## Lab scenario
 As Joni, the Compliance Administrator for Contoso Ltd., your responsibility is to configure and manage Information Barriers in Microsoft 365.
 Information Barriers play a critical role in maintaining clear boundaries and preventing unauthorized communication between specific groups or individuals within your organization.
 By implementing Information Barriers, you ensure compliance with regulations, protect sensitive information, and minimize conflicts of interest.
 This setup will create a secure work environment, safeguarding data confidentiality and supporting Contoso Ltd.'s commitment to compliance.